ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/aws-load-balancer-controller/introduction-to-aws-load-balancer-controller.md

 AWS Load Balancer Controller (LBC) is an Ingress controller to help manage AWS Elastic Load Balancers for a kubernetes cluster.

-The AWS Load Balancer Controller automates the creation and configuration of the load balancers, ensuring that they match the desired state specified in kubernetes resources such as Services and Ingresses.
+The `AWS Load Balancer Controller` automates the creation and configuration of the load balancers, ensuring that they match the desired state specified in kubernetes resources such as Services and Ingresses.

+!!! note
-AWS Load Balancer Controller was formerly known as AWS ALB Ingress Controller.
+    `AWS Load Balancer Controller` was formerly known as `AWS ALB Ingress Controller`.

 ## How Does AWS Load Balancer Controller Work?